questionable-innovations/QSAT_2024-2025/PSU/Documentation/v2 README.md

 ## Connections
 Header H1:

- - 1V8 -  1.8V supply rail, capable of 2A output.
+ - 1V8 -  1.8V step-down supply rail, capable of 2A output, battery not withstanding.
- - 3V3 -  3.3V supply rail, capable of 2A output.
+ - 3V3 -  3.3V step-down supply rail, capable of 2A output, battery not withstanding. *
- - 5V  -  5V supply rail, capable of 2A output.
+ - 5V  -  5V step-up supply rail, capable of 2A output, battery not withstanding.
  - GND -  Common ground for all supply rails.
  - Vraw - Raw battery voltage.
-For a Li-ion battery this is between 4.2V and 3V.
+For a Li-ion battery this is between ~4.2V and ~3V.
  - 1V8_PG - Power good indicator for the 1.8V rail.
-Open-drain output.
-It is is pulled up to Vraw when the output voltage is within 20% of the regulation level, otherwise it is low.
+Open-drain output: While the output voltage is more than 20% away from the regulation level this pin is pulled low, otherwise it is floating - you should attach this to a voltage source via a pullup resistor of your choosing.
  - 3V3_PG - Power good indicator for the 3.3V rail.
-Open-drain output.
-It is is pulled up to Vraw when the output voltage is within 20% of the regulation level, otherwise it is low.
+Open-drain output: While the output voltage is more than 20% away from the regulation level this pin is pulled low,  otherwise it is floating - you should attach this to a voltage source via a pullup resistor of your choosing.
- - EN_1V8 - When the equivalent S1 switch is set to "SW control", this pin is pulled down with a 1 Megohm resistor.
-It may be pulled up above 1.5V to enable the 1.8V supply.
-When the equivalent S1 switch is in the "ON" position this pin is shorted to Vraw.
+ - EN_1V8 - This pin may be pulled up above 1.5V to enable the 1.8V supply.
+The pin has a 1 Megohm pulldown resistor attached.
+When the equivalent S1 switch is in the "ON" position a 1.5k pullup resistor pulls this pin up to Vraw.
- - EN_3V3 - When the equivalent S1 switch is set to "SW control", this pin is pulled down with a 1 Megohm resistor.
-It may be pulled up above 1.5V to enable the 3.3V supply.
-When the equivalent S1 switch is in the "ON" position this pin is shorted to Vraw.
+ - EN_3V3 - This pin may be pulled up above 1.5V to enable the 3.3V supply.
+The pin has a 1 Megohm pulldown resistor attached.
+When the equivalent S1 switch is in the "ON" position a 1.5k pullup resistor pulls this pin up to Vraw.
- - EN_5V  - When the equivalent S1 switch is set to "SW control", this pin is pulled down with a 1 Megohm resistor.
-It may be pulled up above 1.2V to enable the 5V supply.
-When the equivalent S1 switch is in the "ON" position this pin is shorted to Vraw.
+ - EN_5V - This pin may be pulled up above 1.2V to enable the 5V supply.
+The pin has a 1 Megohm pulldown resistor attached.
+When the equivalent S1 switch is in the "ON" position a 1.5k pullup resistor pulls this pin up to Vraw.

+ \* *Note: This voltage is only stepped-down from the battery voltage, so if that goes below 3.3V this supply rail will as well.
+This means that across a full battery discharge this rail is nominally between 3.3V - 3.0V.*

 ## PCB Stacking
 The PSat PSU is designed to be used in conjunction with either a single payload PCB (i.e. ‘2 PCB stack’) or in a stack of multiple PCBs (‘Multi-PCB stack’).